toplan/lazy-enqueue/README.md

 2. `[options]` (Object)

-    - delay (Number|Promise|Function): global delay value.
+    - delay (Number|Promise|Function): The global delay value.

-    - will (Function): A global hook, called before enqueue.
+    - will (Function): The global hook, called before the enqueue action.

-    - success (Function): A global hook, called when enqueue success.
+    - success (Function): The global hook, called after successfully enqueue.

-    - failure (Function): A global hook, called when enqueue failure.
+    - failure (Function): The global hook, called if failed with any reason.

-    - limit (Number): The number of limit enqueue, default value is `Infinity`.
+    - bufferSize (Number): The size of buffer.
+Default `Infinity`.

-    - dequeue (Function): A dequeue function of the original queue, this option is required if the limit option is lower than `Infinity`.

 #### Returns
 `(lazilyEnqueue)`: A lazily higher order function.